Carlos A. Chardón López: Political career

-During his first stint as Secretary of Education, he focused on improving the quality of teaching, increasing the number of teachers with master's degrees, developing English-language immersion courses and increasing the funding of education in the arts.
-Chardón López subsequently served as Executive Vice President of the Museo de Arte de Ponce and also as Chairman of the Board of Trustees of the Puerto Rico Conservatory of Music.
+Chardón López also chaired the Board of Directors of the Urban Renewal and Housing Corporation (Corporación de Renovación Urbana y Vivienda, "CRUV" in Spanish).
 At the federal level, he has served as liaison Representative of the Department of Health, Education and Welfare (HEW) (now Dept. of Health and Human Services).
 He also served as the Caribbean District Director for the U.S. Small Business Administration.
-He also chaired the State Volunteer Action Board for AmeriCorps.
+He chaired the State Volunteer Action Board for AmeriCorps.

-On a volunteer basis, Chardón López has also served as Vice Chairman of the Puerto Rico Academy of Arts and Sciences.
+On a volunteer basis, he served as Vice Chairman of the Puerto Rico Academy of Arts and Sciences.